St Thomas, Devon

 A chapel was also erected in the north-eastern yard.

 In 1894, the British Medical Journal set up a "commission" to investigate conditions in provincial workhouses and their infirmaries.
 Following a visit to St Thomas, the commission's report was broadly favourable.
 The criticisms of the infirmary were mainly to do with deficiencies its structure: separate isolation wards were required, especially for venereal cases; day rooms were needed for the more convalescent patients; a separate labour ward, imbeciles' ward, and infirmary ward for children were also recommended.
 It was suggested that a night nurse be appointed at once.
 Further details are available in the full report.

-The workhouse became a Public Assistance Institution in 1930 and then became Redhills Hospital in 1948 following its absorption into the National Health Service.
+In 1930, the site was taken over by Devon County Council and became a Poor Law Institution.
+From around 1933, it was used to accommodate 'mentally defective' inmates, adopting the name Red Hill House.
+It then joined the National Health Service as Redhills Hospital.
 It closed in 1990 but in 1996 it was operating as Redhills House Day Centre for mental patients, under Exeter Community Health Trust, before its redevelopment for residential use.